saiteja-gatadi1996/ecommerce_MERN/README.md

 This section is important because it clearly shows what still remains from the original final prompt or from a true production-grade ecommerce system.

-### Backend / platform gaps
+### Backend and platform gaps

 Not yet implemented:

 - real payment gateway integration
-- refresh token / session rotation flow
+- refresh token or session rotation flow
 - admin dashboard and admin APIs
 - advanced role-based authorization
-- coupon / promo / discount engine
+- coupon, promo, and discount engine
 - wishlist
 - reviews and ratings
-- returns / refunds
+- returns and refunds
-- shipment / delivery tracking
+- shipment and delivery tracking
-- address book / saved addresses
+- address book or saved addresses
 - Redis caching
-- Elasticsearch / OpenSearch
+- Elasticsearch or OpenSearch
 - centralized logging and observability
 - distributed tracing
-- Swagger / OpenAPI docs
+- Swagger or OpenAPI docs
 - CI/CD pipelines
 - API contract testing
-- DLQ / stronger failure handling / advanced saga-style orchestration
+- dead-letter queue support and stronger failure-handling orchestration
-- production deployment manifests like Kubernetes / Helm / Terraform
+- production deployment manifests like Kubernetes, Helm, or Terraform

-### Frontend / product gaps
+### Frontend and product gaps

 Not yet implemented:

 - refined search UX
-- sorting / filters sidebar
+- sorting and filters sidebar
 - category landing pages
 - recommendation carousels
 - reviews and rating UI